PaNOSC-ViNYL/ase/doc/ase/atoms.rst

 .. class:: Atoms

+   XXX first argument symbols, second argument positions ... :mod:`units` ...

 Working with the methods of Atoms objects
 -----------------------------------------

-Like with a single :class:`~atom.Atom` the properties of a collection of atoms can be accessed and changed with get- and set-methods.
+Like with a single :class:`Atom` the properties of a collection of atoms can be accessed and changed with get- and set-methods.
 For example the positions of the atoms can be addressed as